+First comes support.
 Young people need to know that someone is in their corner.
-They can be successful if they feel that someone cares deeply about whether they succeed or fail, and is proud of their successes and efforts.
+They can be successful if they feel that someone cares deeply about whether they succeed or fail, and if someone is proud of their successes and their efforts.

 Parents who are firm and loving have children who do better at school, feel more self-confident, and get into less trouble than children whose parents are either too strict or too lenient.

 And fourth is constructive use of time.
 After school, children still need to be involved in constructive activities.
 Research shows that children who watch more than 10 hours of TV per week are less successful in school than those who watch less.

 So be sure young people have challenging and interesting activities to do after they leave the classroom each day.

-These four elements — support; expectations; empowerment; and constructive use of time — have proven to make a big difference in a child’s success at school and in life.
+These four elements — support; boundaries; empowerment; and constructive use of time — have proven to make a big difference in a child’s success at school and in life.